sst/guide/_examples/how-to-create-a-rest-api-with-serverless.md

       },
     });

-    // Show API endpoint in output
+    // Show the API endpoint in the output this.addOutputs({
-    new cdk.CfnOutput(this, "ApiEndpoint", {
-      value: api.httpApi.apiEndpoint,
+      ApiEndpoint: api.httpApi.apiEndpoint,
     });
   }
 }